turingschool/career-development-curriculum-site/module_four/index.md

 You'll also start to learn about [Mod 5](/module-5/index) which is our post-graduate job search support.

 #### Deliverables & Due Dates
-Update and complete your branding materials and [submit them here by the end of week 5](https://airtable.com/shrsS9pDedt4Jvnkd):
+Update and complete your branding materials by end of Week 5:

 * Targeted Resume
 * LinkedIn optimized for job searching
 * Terminal portfolio reviewed and published

+Finally, complete this [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the end of week 6.

 ### Weekly Discussion Guidelines & Prompts
 Every Wednesday afternoon, you'll meet with other students to discuss and collaborate on your professional development.
 Read through the overview on the [Homeroom Groups page](/student_discussion_groups/index) to understand what this will look like.
 Homeroom groups are with your cohort only and happen in Weeks 1-5 while Mix It Up groups are groups that are mixed across the entire student body and happen in Weeks 2 and 4.